cmbrandenburg/oosmake/README.md

     $P/build/makefile

 Running `oosmake` from `$P` is like running `make` from the `$P` directory.
-In other words, the out-of-source build directory is ignored.
+In other words, `oosmake` ignores the out-of-source build directory.

-### Example 3
+### Example 4

 Given a project with subdirectories, with all makefiles in the out-of-source build directory:

     $P/                         (no makefile in this directory)
-    $P/subdir1/                 (no makefile in this directory)
+    $P/alpha/                   (no makefile in this directory)
-    $P/subdir2/                 (no makefile in this directory)
+    $P/bravo/                   (no makefile in this directory)
     $P/build/makefile
-    $P/build/subdir1/makefile
+    $P/build/alpha/makefile
-    $P/build/subdir2/           (no makefile in this directory)
+    $P/build/bravo/             (no makefile in this directory)

 Running `oosmake` from `$P` is like running:

-    cd $P/build && make
+    make -C $P/build

+Running `oosmake` from `$P/alpha` is like running:

+    make -C $P/build/alpha

-Running `oosmake` from `$P/subdir1` is like running:
+Running `oosmake` from `$P/bravo` is like running:

-    cd $P/build/subdir1 && make

-Running `oosmake` from `$P/subdir2` will fail to find a makefile to run because both `$P/subdir2` and `$P/build/subdir2` lack a makefile.
-However, see the next example.
+    make -C $P/build

+In other words, `oosmake` finds the most-nested out-of-source build directory with a makefile.

-### Example 4
+### Example 5

-Nested out-of-source directories lacking a makefile will be skipped.

-    $P/                         (no makefile in this directory)
-    $P/subdir1/                 (no makefile in this directory)
+`oosmake` gives priority to makefiles in a direct ancestor over out-of-source makefiles.

+    $P/makefile
-    $P/subdir1/subdir2/         (no makefile in this directory)
+    $P/alpha/                   (no makefile in this directory)
     $P/build/makefile
-    $P/build/subdir1/makefile
-    $P/build/subdir1/subdir2/   (no makefile in this directory)

-Running `oosmake` from `$P/subdir1/subdir2` is like running:
-    cd $P/build/subdir1 && make
+    $P/build/alpha/makefile

-Running `oosmake` from `$P/subdir1` is like running:
+Running `oosmake` from `$P/alpha` is like running:
-    cd $P/build/subdir1 && make

-In other words, if the out-of-source build subdirectory corresponding to the current directory lacks a makefile, then `oosmake` will continue ascending out-of-source directories until either a makefile is found or the root project directory is been reached.
+    make -C $P

 ## Features and limitations

-- All command line options are passed as-are to the sub-`make` process.
+* All command line options are passed as-are to the sub-`make` process.
   This includes `-C` and `-f`, which may mess up what you're trying to do.

-- Out-of-source builds are detected by testing for the existence of well named makefiles—`GNUmakefile`, `Makefile`, and `makefile`.
-Thus, running `oosmake -f my-custom-makefile` in the directory where `my-custom-makefile` is located will fail to run `make` in the current directory because `oosmake` looks for well named makefiles, not your custom-named makefile.

-- The root out-of-source build directory must be named `build`.
+* The root out-of-source build directory must be named `build`, or else any of the directories specified in the variable
-  Additional idiomatic patterns could be added in the future, as those patterns are discovered.
+  ${OOSMAKE_BUILD_DIRS}.
+Additional idiomatic patterns may be added in the future.

-- There's no limit to the number of nested subdirectories.
+* There's no limit to the number of nested subdirectories.
 The recursive ascent algorithm will continue until either a makefile is found or else the root file system directory (`/`) is attempted.
 The guard against mistakenly running an out-of-project makefile is that the